Control Flow

 Fallthrough?

 In our modern era, readability is in and cleverness is out (and machines are really fast), so it might be good to follow this advice: Avoid switches in languages with implicit fall-through.
+Even when people tell you “oh it is so amazing in these particular cases,” remember that those cases are pretty esoteric and you will come across them so rarely that they aren’t even worth worrying about.

-Perl and Ruby have an unless statement
+Time for more conditional structures!
+Perl and Ruby have an unless statement:

 # Perl